 But don't you see, she thinks.
 Don't you see, Gin?
-He's always leaving her behind, trying to (to what?)—and she gets lonely sometimes.
-Her Captain understands, because Hinamori-chan doesn't walk in his shadow (following someone else, don't you know what you're doing, pretty girl).
-Rangiku loves Gin's smile, even though people whispers.
-Off-putting, they say, creepy, malicious.
-In him, she only sees kindness.
+He's always leaving her behind, trying to (to what?)—and she gets lonely.
+Lonely down to her soul.
+Her Captain understands, because Hinamori-chan doesn't walk in his shadow (following someone else, don't you know what you're doing, what you're throwing away, can't you see).
+Rangiku loves Gin's smile, even when others whisper.
+Off-putting, malicious, petty.

-(Gin, Rangiku says, Gin, do you know what I feel when I say your name?)
+Gin, Rangiku closes her eyes and imagines him, holds the heat of anger and love and everything low in her belly, Gin, do you know what I feel when I say your name?
 Do you know what I feel when I see you walking away?

 "It would have been nice if my capture lasted a little longer.
 Farewell—"

 Don't say it, she thinks.
-Breakingbreakingbreaking.
+Doesn't want to look at herself, think about herself.
 Uglier than ever.